budak7273/ArmorModules/PatchNotes/Update_3.0.0.md

     - Keep your items on death, or teleport back to the HUB at will.
     - Drains charge from a Synchronized Somerslink Regulator to do so, an new expensive but renewable resource, with multiple options for obtaining and more coming soon.
 - **Extendo Arm Module**
-    - Press a keybind (TODO what keybind?) to have drastically extended reach distance.
+    - Press a keybind to have drastically extended reach distance.
 Interact with buildings at a significantly increased range.
 - **Mobile Workstations**
-	- Craft Bench, Equipment Workshop, Fabrication Station, MAM, and (WIP) HUB are all accessible on-the-go!
+	- Craft Bench, Equipment Workshop, Fabrication Station, and MAM are all accessible on-the-go!
 - **Ones I probably forgot to put here!**

 ### Changed Modules + Recipes